rundsk/dsk/docs/01_The Design Definitions Tree/Readme.md

 ![screenshot](https://atelierdisko.de/assets/app/img/github_dsk_fs.png)

 The _design definitions tree_ (DDT for short), is a tree of directories and subdirectories.
 Each of these directories stands for a _design aspect_ in the hierarchy of your design system, these might be actual components, when you are documenting the user interface, or chapters of your company’s guide into its design culture.
-In other words: an aspect is a directory that can contain several other aspects and/or several files belonging to this aspect.
+In other words: an aspect is a folder that can contain several other aspects and/or several files belonging to this aspect.

 → [Read on about Aspects](./Aspects)